AlexUser97/ML24Project/embeddings_DL/Readme.md

-This page is about the application of numerical embeddings to MLP models
+This page is about the application of numerical embeddings to MLP models.

 2 types of embeddings were tested: piecewise-linear (PLE) and periodic.